 - Opportunity cost.
 As you set aside a sum every month to repay your study loan, you may also have to put off other life goals or investment opportunities.

-The eligibility criteria may vary between providers, but you’re typically expected to meet the following:
+The eligibility criteria may vary between providers.
+Typically, you may expect to meet the following:

 - Singapore citizen or permanent resident